Book your Vessel exam and boating safety class today!

 The program also serves as a platform for culinary education, leadership development, and volunteer service, combining maritime tradition with hospitality and operational support.
 AUX-CA helps strengthen member morale, supports disaster and event operations, and provides opportunities for members with culinary, hospitality, and food safety experience to contribute directly to the mission of the U.S. Coast Guard Auxiliary.

-We strive to stay in communication with our boaters and community.
-Have a question about the USCG Auxiliary or want a vessel exam?
-Send us a message, or give us a call.
+We strive to maintain communication with our community and fellow boaters.
+If you have a questions about the USCG Auxiliary or our Flotilla 504, or if you're interested in our boating safety classes, need a vessel safety check, feel free to send us a message or give us a call.
 We're always happy to meet new shipmates!

 Open today | 08:00 am – 08:00 pm |

-Closed Christmas Eve / Day, Thanksgiving and New Year Eve / Day
+Closed Christmas Eve / Day, Thanksgiving Day, New Year Eve / Day and Fat Tuesday

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.